NeosIT/active-directory-integration2/readme.txt

 = Important =

-As of *2022-11-28* NADI does *no* longer support PHP versions in the *7.x* branch.
+NADI requires PHP 8.0 or later.
 The reason is that security support for PHP version prior 8.x have been dropped by the maintainers as you can see in the official PHP documentation http://php.net/supported-versions.php.
 For security reasons and in order to use NADI in 2023 we hereby politely encourage you to migrate your environments to at least PHP 8.0 until then.

 Thank you all for your support and understanding.